Amazon to add over 2,000 jobs in Britain this year

 In 2018, Amazon added 2,500 permanent jobs in Britain, its biggest market in Europe.
 On Tuesday the retail giant said it would create 1,800 permanent jobs this year in France, its second-biggest European market.

-More than 170 of the new jobs in Britain will be at Amazon’s development centres in Cambridge, Edinburgh and London.
+More than 170 of the new jobs in Britain will be at Amazon’s development centers in Cambridge, Edinburgh and London.

 Apart from nationwide goods deliveries, Amazon’s services include video streaming and a digital home assistant known as Alexa.